 Not in the labour force (NILF) rates among the experienced academic labour force have remained fairly constant over the long term.
 Overall NILF rates for college instructors has evidenced a slight decline over time, from a level of about 8% at the outset of the period to about 6% at the end of it.
 NILF rates for university professors fluctuate between 6% and 10% over 1987-2017 though the trend line shows stability, averaging close to 8% at both the beginning and end of this period.

-3.27 Temporary Full-time and Temporary-Permanent Part-time University Teachers, College Instructors and All Occupations by Sex
+3.25 Unemployment and Not in The Labour Force Rates of University Teachers, College Instructors and All Occupations by Designated Group, 2016

 Data from the most recent Census (2016) shows that unemployment rates for women (5.7%), visible minority (6.7%), and Aboriginal (6.3%) university teachers are all higher than those for university teachers as a whole (4.9%).
 Among college instructors, women and men reported the same unemployment rate (4.8%), while visible minorities (7.4%) and Aboriginal peoples (6.9%) had higher rates.
 Conversely, among the active labour force as a whole, women had a lower unemployment rate than for the total population aged 25+ (4.1% vs. 4.8%), visible minorities had about the same rate (4.9%), while Aboriginal peoples had the highest rate (9.9%).